Top local movers for Knoxville to Amarillo moves

 - Amarillo’s population is about 62% greater than Knoxville.

-- Amarillo's public transportation has a score of 2 out of 10 versus Knoxville's higher score of 4.
+- Amarillo’s public transportation score of 2 out of 10 is lower than Knoxville’s score of 4.

 - Amarillo is more walkable than Knoxville with a score of 40 out of 100 vs Knoxville’s 31 out of 100.

 - With a score of 42 out of 100, Amarillo is more bike-friendly than Knoxville, which has a score of 30 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Amarillo’s crime rate is lower than Knoxville with a score of 25.31 compared to Knoxville’s 42.54.
 This means that Amarillo neighborhoods are safer than 25.31% of all U.S. neighborhoods, and Knoxville neighborhoods are safer than 42.54%.